Combined modality therapy for intracranial tumors | Canada Hyperbarics Skip to main content

 What They Found

-This review explored how different treatments, such as radiation therapy, chemotherapy, and early forms of immunotherapy, could be combined to treat specific intracranial tumors.
+This review explored how different treatments, such as radiation therapy, chemotherapy, and early forms of immunotherapy, could be combined to treat specific intracranial tumours.
 It also considered methods to improve the effectiveness of radiation treatment for these conditions.

 What This Means for Canadian Patients

-For Canadian patients with intracranial tumors, this historical review highlights the long-standing approach of using multiple therapies together to improve treatment outcomes.
+For Canadian patients with intracranial tumours, this historical review highlights the long-standing approach of using multiple therapies together to improve treatment outcomes.
 While specific treatments have evolved significantly since 1975, the principle of combining different methods remains a cornerstone of care for these complex conditions.

 Canadian Relevance